TychoTheTaco/Twitch-Drops-Bot/README.md

 ## Docker

 You can also run this bot in a docker container.
-The latest image can be downloaded [here](https://github.com/TychoTheTaco/Twitch-Drops-Bot/pkgs/container/twitch-drops-bot).
+Get the latest image with `docker pull ghcr.io/tychothetaco/twitch-drops-bot:latest`.

 ### Starting the container